Mubarak Shah (Chagatai Khan): Biography

 He was the son of Qara Hülëgü (son of Mötüken) and Ergene Khatun (daughter of Toralji Küregen).
 He was the first Chagatai Khan to convert to Islam.
-Upon the death of his father in 1252, Mubarak Shah succeeded him as Chagatai Khan, with his mother acting as regent.
+Upon the death of his father in 1252, Mubarak Shah succeeded him as Chagatai Khan, with his mother Orghana acting as regent.
 In 1260, however, the Great Khan claimant Ariq Böke appointed Chagatai Khan's grandson Alghu, and by the following year Alghu had control over much of the Khanate.
 When Alghu revolted against Ariq Böke in 1262, Orghana supported him.
 After Alghu died in 1266, Ergene enthroned Mubarak Shah as head of the ulus again, without the permission of Kublai Khan, who was also proclaimed the Great Khan and defeated Ariq Böke 2 years after.
 Kublai Khan, however, supported Baraq, a great-grandson of Chagatai as his co-ruler.
 Baraq gained the loyalty of Mubarak Shah's army and soon moved against him, exiling him that year.
 Later, Mubarak Shah supported Kaidu against Baraq in 1271, but soon felt compelled to defect to another enemy of Kaidu, the Ilkhan Abaqa.

 Abaqa Khan appointed him a chief of the Qaraunas.
 He died of natural causes while ravaging south-east Persian regions in 1276.